Grants

 • Non-cash contributions or in-kind contributions, such as salaries, can be used as matching funds, provided they are an auditable expense and directly related to the project.

 3. Occur primarily within the Halifax Regional Municipality (HRM).
-However, for projects led by Indigenous or African Nova Scotian communities – or those significantly involving these communities – we will consider initiatives outside of HRM boundaries if they offer meaningful benefits to HRM.
+However, for projects led by First Nations or African Nova Scotian communities – or those significantly involving these communities – we will consider initiatives outside of HRM boundaries if they offer meaningful benefits to HRM.

 4. Demonstrate scalability or replicability, both within and beyond HRM.

-5. Yield multiple community benefits, e.g., enhancing equity, promoting Reconciliation, improving affordability, fostering job and skill development, and strengthening community resilience.
+5. Yield multiple community benefits, e.g., enhancing social equity, promoting Reconciliation, improving affordability, fostering job and skill development, enhancing biodiversity or strengthening community resilience.

-6. Be completed within a maximum of 24 months from the start date, although proposals for shorter durations are also encouraged.
+6. Be completed within a maximum of 24 months from the start date.

 For a detailed evaluation framework, please refer to our full granting scorecard here.